hexojs/site/source/docs/index.md

 $ nvm install node
 ```

+{% note info For Windows users %}
+We recommend to use [Node Version Switcher](https://github.com/jasongin/nvs/) on Windows, which has similar command-line syntax with nvm and can be installed through provided Windows Installer (MSI) package.
+{% endnote %}

 Alternatively, download and run [the installer](http://nodejs.org/).
 Most Linux distributions ship Node.js in their default repository.
 [NodeSource](https://github.com/nodesource/distributions) third-party repo usually ships more up-to-date Node.js.

 ### Install Hexo